KoenLBekx/tree_by_path/README.md

 And even if these path addresses can become obsolete after insertion or removal of nodes, specific nodes can be retrieved by lookups on the nodes' cargo using the `traverse*` methods if needed - see the section *Node identifiers* in the crate's documentation.

+## Cyclic parent-child node ownership

+No way has been found to force a node to have one of its parent nodes as a child node in its children vector, and that's for the better.

 ## Cloning
 `Node<C>` is clonable if type `C` is clonable.